Biking Santa Monica is ideal for a two-wheeled adventure.

 2400 Main Street, Santa Monica; (310) 581-8014.

-Bike Attack is flush with rental options, from beach cruisers to Bianchi and KHS road bikes and KHS 29er mountain bikes outfitted with Shimano components.
+Bike Attack is flush with rental options for biking Santa Monica, from beach cruisers to Bianchi and KHS road bikes and KHS 29er mountain bikes outfitted with Shimano components.

 A second location also rents a constantly updated selection of electric bikes for up to a full day of pedal-assisted cruising.